aadamk/revealgenomics/custom_scripts/run-time-comparison-between-branches/README.md

 - For further details please refer to this script.

 ## plot_runTime_data.R
-- This function plots a static and interactive plot for comparing the run time of two branches.
+- This script can be used to plot static or interactive graphs for comparing the run time of two branches.
 - For further details please refer to this script.

 # Folder structure